Mario-F/cert-manager-selfservice/README.md

 ## Development

+At the moment you need a working kubernetes cluster with cert-manager to get started in development.

 ### OpenAPI

 The API Server and Client are generated using [OpenAPI](./openapi.yaml), generation can be done with `make generate`.